 - 1 cup sugar of choice ** See notes

-- 6 tbsp oil of choice *** See notes
+- 6 tablespoon oil of choice *** See notes

-- 6 tbsp yogurt coconut, soy, almond, etc
+- 6 tablespoon yogurt coconut, soy, almond, etc

 - 1 cup zucchini shredded, approximately 1 large zucchini